- Invest in communities and prevent incarceration through stable housing, mental health services, violence prevention programs, and youth programming.

 By Zip Code, June 2017 – June 2019

-His Administration is advancing plans to site four new jails in Manhattan, Brooklyn, Queens and the Bronx.
+His Administration advanced plans to site four jails in Manhattan, Brooklyn, Queens and the Bronx.

 The public review process to seek the regulatory approvals for the four new jails started in March 2019, with Community Boards and Borough Presidents reviewing and voting on the project.

-The City Planning Commission voted to approve the borough-based jails plan on September 3, after which the project is reviewed by the City Council.
+The City Planning Commission voted to approve the borough-based jails plan on September 3, after which the project began review by the City Council.

-The City Council has been listening to community and stakeholder feedback since 2016 and throughout the public review process, and will seek additional feedback at a public hearing on September 5, 2019, 10:00 AM, at City Hall, in Council Chambers.
+The City Council listened to community and stakeholder feedback since 2016 and throughout the public review process, and sought additional feedback at a public hearing on September 5, 2019, 10:00 AM, at City Hall, in Council Chambers.

-The City Council will cast a final vote on the project in October 2019.
+The City Council cast its final vote in favor of the project on October 17, 2019.